shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

   |- MSE_vs_Budget.ipynb
   |- MSE_vs_Correlation.ipynb
   |- Phase_Tables.ipynb
-  |- misc.ipynb
   |- real_dataset_histogram.ipynb
   |- real_world_experiment.ipynb
 ```
 Users can modify parameters to explore different experimental settings.

 ## Limitations (Only for Functional and Reproduced badges)
 All the figures should be produced exactly as it is with only minor differences due to the randomness that is not noticeable.
-We did not ommit any figures and tables used in the experiments and provided scripts to generate every table and figures used.
+We did not omit any figures and tables used in the experiments and provided scripts to generate every table and figures used.